ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/embed-stories-nonamp.md

 ## Skip to next control

-Add a control that skips to the next story inside the player by specifying a control object with the “skip-next” name.
+Add a control that skips to the next story inside the player by specifying a control object with the “skip-to-next” name.
 This feature is only available on desktop, as mobile users may use the “swipe” gesture to skip to the next story.

-The “skip-next” control supports the following customizable properties:
+The “skip-to-next” control supports the following customizable properties:

 *   `position`: “start” or “end”.
     *   Positions the icon either on the left (“start”) or right (“end”) on LTR languages.